zachvalenta/jvns.ca/content/post/2018-09-30-some-possible-career-goals.markdown

 * give a talk at a really prestigious conference / in front of people you respect
 * give a workshop on something you know really well
 * start a conference
+* write a popular blog / an article that gets upvoted a lot
 * teach a class (eg at a high school / college)
 * change the way folks in the industry think about something (eg blameless postmortems, fairness in machine learning)